Why Reddit is one of the biggest social sharing sites on the internet and how you can use web scraping to extract useful data from subreddits.

 - Connect with your users and make sure that their questions are being answered quickly and effectively.

 - Watch for new trends, attitudes, and avert potential PR disasters.
-Reddit often acts like an incubator for ideas and how Redditors behave and think usually precedes mainstream channels by months or even years.
+Reddit often acts as an incubator for ideas, and how Redditors behave and think usually precedes mainstream channels by months or even years.